 They also conducted a competition at the NIFT campus and asked the students to bring their creativity to life and paint the college walls with their ideas and vision.

 With Revisit, Asian Paints celebrated 20 phenomenal women who have remained true to their origins and have given the world something unique in their diverse fields.
-You can watch these women in action via some videos here.
-Some of the women who attended and were celebrated are:
+You can watch these women in action via some videos here

 - Rashmi Singh: an IAS officer who is well known for her work in human services, governance reforms and women empowerment.
 She is the founding Director of the Mission Convergence programme and Samjik Sangam in Delhi.
 She has also been the Executive Director in the National Mission for Empowerment of Women.